YaroSpace/dev-tools.nvim/README.md

 The module should be included as a dependency or installed separately, and will be automatically detected.

+Actions are available only for visually selected code.

 - [x] Extract function
 - [x] Inline function
 - [x] Extract variable